 Reporter Amanda Fairbanks recently chronicled the lives of young women who seek relationships with older, wealthy men in exchange for large sums of money.
 "Sugar babies" are either drowning in college debt or facing the dire prospect in the near future.
 So they have taken action in the form of selling a most precious commodity—themselves.
 A handful of websites are devoted to securing "sugar daddy/sugar baby" relationships.
 They promise companionship for the men and financial gain for the women, all coordinated by a man from cyberspace.
 Before we start to think of these as friendly arrangements for old, rich men needing someone to talk to, as Fairbanks suggests, there isn't always a whole lot of talking going on in these relationships.
 While not all these young women are selling their bodies to anyone who offers, many are exchanging sex to a select few who pay a hefty price.

 It used to be that women in need of financial security would simply marry up.
 We called them gold diggers.
 These ladies would prowl around looking for an unassuming rich man to buy them fine jewelry and launch them into society (think Breakfast at Tiffany's).
-But sugar babies don't ...1
+But sugar babies don't seem to be after marriage.
+And as the saying "why buy the cow when you can get the milk for free?" goes, the sugar daddies aren't rushing to the altar either, though the proverbial milk isn't exactly free.
+In many ways, this is simply an exchange ...1